Hamilton Fish: Alabama Claims

-1869–1870: Dominican Republic annexation treaty
+Annexation of Santo Domingo

 After President Grant assumed office on March 4, 1869, one of his immediate foreign policy interests was the annexation of the Caribbean island nation of the Dominican Republic, at that time referred to as Santo Domingo, to the United States.
 Grant believed the annexation of Santo Domingo would increase the United States' mineral resources and alleviate the effects of racism against African Americans in the South.
 Hamilton Fish, though loyal to Grant, racially opposed annexation of Latin American countries, saying "the incorporation of those peopled by the Latin race would be but the beginnings of years of conflict and anarchy."
 The divided island nation, run by mulatto leader President Buenaventura Báez, had been troubled with civil strife.
 Báez had controversially imprisoned an American citizen, Davis Hatch, for speaking out against the Báez government, susceptible to a Haitian military take over.

-Fish told Grant that the Senate would not be ready to pass a Santo Domingo annexation treaty.
+Fish told Grant that the U.S. Senate would not be ready to pass a Santo Domingo annexation treaty.
 In April 1869, Fish gave Grant's private secretary Orville Babcock "special agent" status to search the island.
 Babcock, a military aide, who had served with merit in the Civil War, was a proponent of annexation, and racially open to annexing a Latin American mixed race country, by the United States.
 In September 1869, Babcock made a preliminary treaty that would annex Santo Domingo to the United States and give it the opportunity to apply for statehood.
 In October 1869, Fish drew up a formal treaty that included: a $1,500,000 payment of the Dominican national debt; Samaná Bay would be leased to the United States for $150,000 yearly payment; Santo Domingo would eventually be given statehood.

 In a private conference with Grant, Fish agreed to support the Santo Domingo annexation if Grant sent Congress a non-belligerency statement not to get involved with the Cuban rebellion against Spain.
 Charles Sumner, chairman of the Senate Foreign Relations Committee, was against the treaty, believing that Santo Domingo needed to remain independent, and that racism against U.S. black citizens in the South needed to be dealt with in the continental United States.
 Sumner believed that blacks on Santo Domingo did not share Anglo-American values.
 On January 10, 1870, Grant submitted the Santo Domingo treaty to the United States Senate.
 Fish believed senators would vote for annexation only if statehood was withdrawn; however, President Grant refused this option.
 The Senate took its time deliberating, and finally rejected the treaty on June 30, 1870.
 Eighteen senators led by Charles Sumner defeated the treaty.
 Grant, angered at Sumner's refusal to support the treaty, fired Sumner's friend J. Lothrop Motley, Grant's ambassador to England, for disregarding Fish's instructions regarding the Alabama Claims.
 Grant believed that Sumner had in January 1870 stated his support for the Santo Domingo treaty.
 Sumner was then deprived of his chairmanship of the Senate Foreign Relations Committee in 1871 by Grant's allies in the Senate.